tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 He told me he’d be right there when I got back, and his words settled my twisting gut, the growing lump in my throat.

 I used my time away from him to come to terms with my feelings, and instead of pushing them away, like I had done for so long, suppressing and fucking swallowing them down, I realized I wanted Charlie to stay with me.

 Charlie was Home.

 I had barely known this kid for a few months, and yet with him, I didn't feel cold anymore.

 I went back to the wall, ready to apologize to Charlie, but to my surprise, he was gone.
 I figured he'd gone searching for food since it was almost around dinner time, so I waited.

-I waited until the sky was dark, and I was so fucking cold, my teeth were chattering.
+I waited until the sky was dark, and I was so fucking cold, my bones ached.

 I noticed an old man who was playing chess with pigeons earlier.